 There are certain red flags you can look for when you first meet your MFM.
 If you see several red flags, look for a new MFM as soon as possible, even if it means you have to travel several hours to find the right one.
 We had to travel eleven hours away and relocate for five months to find the right MFM for us and it was completely worth it.
 You wouldn’t hire a babysitter that you didn’t know and weren’t sure about so be assertive about who you are trusting with your baby’s life.

 - The information given by the MFM does not match up with the basics* listed at the bottom of this blog post.

 - The MFM acts insulted and irritated when you ask questions or when you challenge something (s)he says.

-- The MFM is too busy or proud to listen to all of your concerns and answer all of your questions.
+- The MFM is too busy to listen to all of your concerns and answer all of your questions.